avkom/prometheus-clr-profiler/README.md

     * Run `prometheus --config.file=prometheus.yml`.
 Allow access if Windows dialog appears.
     * You can verify that Prometheus is serving metrics about itself by navigating to its own metrics endpoint: http://localhost:9090/metrics
     * More details on configuring Prometheus: https://prometheus.io/docs/introduction/first_steps/
+    * Verify Prometeus pulls metrics from `prometheus-clr-profiler` on a page `http://localhost:9090/graph`: enter metric name `cpu_sample` and press Enter.
+You must see a list of cpu_sample metrics with different labels.
 3. Setup Grafana.
 4. Setup grafana-flamegraph-panel Grafana plugin.